 Courts are careful to watch parents who try to improperly influence a child's custodial preference.
 If the judge believes a parent has tried to coach the child to select him or her, the judge will disregard the child's preference when setting the custody arrangement.

-The mental health professional’s report will include a recommendation of what custodial arrangement is in the child's best interests, as well as the child's preference for custody.
+A guardian ad litem's or custody evaluator's report will include a recommendation of what custodial arrangement is in the child's best interests, as well as the child's preference for custody.
 Both parents' attorneys have the right to cross-examine the professional about anything discussed with the child.

-When the court does interview the child, it happens privately in court chambers, outside of the parents' presence.
-The court reporter must record the interview so that it becomes a part of the case record, unless the parents both waive the right for it to be recorded.
+Alternatively, the court can conduct an interview the child directly in court chambers to determine the child's custodial preference.
+These in-chambers interviews are usually reserved for older children who are comfortable expressing a preference.
+When the judge interviews the child, it happens privately in court chambers, outside of the parents' presence.
+A court reporter will attend and record the interview so that it becomes a part of the case record, unless the parents both waive the right for it to be recorded.
 The judge decides whether or not to allow attorneys to be present for the interview.
 If the court doesn't allow the attorneys to be present for the interview, the court reporter must give them a copy of the transcript so they can address anything discussed in the interview.